QasimK/mal-scraper/docs/reference/mal_scraper.rst

 The library supports retrieving Anime, User Profile/Stats, and User-Anime Info.

-Anime and Users are identified by `id_ref`s which are integers for anime and strings for Users, so while you can enumerate through Anime, you must 'discover' Users.
+Anime and Users are identified by id_ref (int), and user_id (str) respectively, so while you can enumerate through Anime, you must 'discover' Users.

 .. testsetup::